-Programme an outline of a course which specifies its content and Specification requirements
+Programme an outline of a course which specifies its content and specification requirements

-Taughtthe modules delivered through formal teaching and assessed by examination, coursework or project
+Taught the modules delivered through formal teaching and assessed by examination, coursework or project.

-Dissertation Component the module(s) representing independent research or investigation and assessed by a dissertation, research project or their equivalent.
+Dissertation the module(s) representing independent research or investigation and assessed by a dissertation, research project or their equivalent.

-- Module a discrete block of study for which a student enrols.
+Module a discrete block of study for which a student enrols.
 Each module is classified by its level and credit value.
-All Masters level modules will be multiples of 10 credits. - Level all taught and dissertation modules shall be classified at Masters level, with the exception of specified practice-based modules in the School of Nursing Sciences
+All Masters level modules will be multiples of 10 credits.

+Level all taught and dissertation modules shall be classified at Masters level, with the exception of specified practice-based modules in the School of Nursing Sciences

+Within the MSc in Physiotherapy and the MSc in Occupational Therapy placements shall be classified at one of the following levels:

+(a) Introductory level (level 1)

+(b) Honours degree level (levels 2 and 3) Within the MA in Social Work, Postgraduate Certificate in Education and MA in Education with Qualified Teacher Status placements shall be classified at Honours degree level (level 3).

+Credit

+An indicator of the volume of study associate with a module.

+Core Module

-Within the MSc in Physiotherapy and the MSc in Occupational Therapy placements shall be classified at one of the following levels: (a) Introductory level (level 1) (b) Honours degree level (levels 2 and 3) Within the MA in Social Work, Postgraduate Certificate in Education and MA in Education with Qualified Teacher Status placements shall be classified at Honours degree level (level 3).
-Credit an indicator of the volume of study associate with a module Core Module a module designated as one which students must take in their chosen course.
-Students must attain the pass mark in all modules designated core for their chosen course.
-Compulsory a module designated as one which students must take in Module their chosen course a module included within a range of options from which Optional Module a student must select, subject to the approval of the Board of the School of Studies.
-(All modules within a course profile must be defined as core, compulsory or optional.) marks are expressed as a percentage, except for some Mark specified modules or components of modules, where marks may be expressed as Fail/Pass with the approval of the Learning and Teaching Committee of the Senate Delayed A deferred assessment or reassessment opportunity normally in an assessment event (examinations, course Assessment/ test, presentation, Objective Course Specific Reassessments Examination (OSCE), Objective Structured Pharmacy (DA/RDA) Examination (OSPE)), granted by the Board of Examiners on the recommendation of the Extenuating Circumstances Panel (ECP) where a student has presented evidence that factors outside the student's own control affected the student's attendance or performance at an assessment event.
-GENERAL PRECONDITIONS TO AN AWARD In order to qualify for an award of the University a student must: satisfy the general entrance requirements of the University (a) and any entrance requirements relevant to the course;
+a module designated as one which students must take in their chosen course.
+Students must attain the pass mark in all modules designated core for their chosen course a module designated as one which students must take in their chosen course a module included within a range of options from which a student must select, subject to the approval of the Board of the School of Studies.
+(All modules within a course profile must be defined as core, compulsory or optional.)

+Compulsory Module

+Optional Module

+Mark

+marks are expressed as a percentage, except for some specified modules or components of modules, where marks may be expressed as Fail/Pass with the approval of the Learning and Teaching Committee of the Senate

+Delayed Assessment / Reassessments (DA/RDA)

+A deferred assessment or reassessment opportunity normally in an assessment event (examinations, course, test, presentation, Objective Course Specific Examination (OSCE), Objective Structured Pharmacy Examination (OSPE)), granted by the Board of Examiners on the recommendation of the Extenuating Circumstances Panel (ECP where a student has presented evidence that factors outside the student's own control affected the student's attendance or performance at an assessment event.

+Reassessments (DA/RDA)

+test, presentation, Objective Course Specific Examination (OSCE), Objective Structured Pharmacy Examination (OSPE)), granted by the Board of Examiners on the recommendation of the Extenuating Circumstances Panel (ECP) where a student has presented evidence that factors outside the student's own control affected the student's attendance or performance at an assessment event.

+In order to qualify for an award of the University a student must:

-(b) satisfactorily complete a programme of study in accordance with these regulations and any specific criteria set out in the relevant programme specification.
+- (a) satisfy the general entrance requirements of the University and any entrance requirements relevant to the course; - (b) satisfactorily complete a programme of study in accordance with these regulations and any specific criteria set out in the relevant programme specification.